Dormamu69/Dorm-Rulles/README.md

 # Dorm-Rules

-# 1. Respect the dibs.
+## 1. Respect the DIBBS.
-# 2. Those that said not it shall not be it, otherwise they shall not eat.
+## 2. Those that said "Not IT" shall not be IT, otherwise they shall not EAT.
+## 3. Thou resident that fails to fulfill thou's duties shall be wipped by *wet* towels for a continuous seconds.